0xlord/arma-mission-templates/README.md

 ### Loadouts
 You can find add*Loadout.sqf files in the "functions" folder.
 There you can add or change loadouts!
 If you add new roles, remember to add these in *Loadouts.sqf file!

+### ACE Arsenal
+You can easily remove arsenal access on the loadout boxes in 3Den through deleting the arsenal script line on the box itself.
+The other two are to restrict the box on moving around.
+I highly advice against removing them!

 ### Mod dependency
 In mission.sqm you can change the number of mods and delete the unnecessary mods from the requirement list.
 You can find this list right on top of the file.
 Keep in mind, that the file starts to count from 0.
 So if you have 30 mods as requirement for example, you'll find mod 0 to 29 in the list!
 Also make sure to still have a correct numbering from 0 to x.